PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 We've also seen this happen on camera in the White House, the first time x-risk was brought up.
 This in turn makes it harder to bring up the topic again, as others will fear being ridiculed for bringing it up.

-Professionals can fear that their reputation will be damaged if they share their concerns.
+Professionals can fear that their reputations will be damaged if they share their concerns.

 > “It was almost dangerous from a career perspective to admit you were worried,” - [Jeff Clune said](https://www.theglobeandmail.com/business/article-i-hope-im-wrong-why-some-experts-see-doom-in-ai/)